A network of school leaders managing their community during COVID-19

 Each session is facilitated by one of our engaging instructors — experienced restorative practitioners who clearly articulate key concepts and field your questions.
 They have worked in urban and rural districts facing a wide range of issues.
 You will join them in a professional learning community with up to 15 dedicated school leaders from around the country.

-Problem-solving circles during seven one-hour weekly zoom sessions, as well as asynchronous threaded discussions, will provide multiple opportunities to reflect on your strengths and stumbling blocks, propose action steps and get feedback.
+Problem-solving circles during seven 90-minute weekly zoom sessions, as well as asynchronous threaded discussions, will provide multiple opportunities to reflect on your strengths and stumbling blocks, propose action steps and get feedback.

 Readings, videos and lectures will be provided as supplementary material.